SamOutabrae/Sprocket-hypixel/README.md

    Clone this repository into the `modules/` directory of your Sprocket installation.

 2. **Set Up Your API Key**
-   Inside the `sprocket-hypixel` directory, create a file named `hypixel_token.txt` and paste your Hypixel API key into it.
-The file should contain only the key, with no extra spaces or newlines.
+   Inside the `sprocket-hypixel` directory, duplicate the file `config.toml.default`, renaming it to `config.toml`.
+   Change the `api_key` to your Hypixel API key.

 3. **Update `modules.toml`**
    Add the following section to your `modules.toml` file: